lnardon/NRD.js/README.md

 # NRD.js

-A React Component Library with all the most used components for Front-End Development created by lnardon
+A React Components/Hooks Library with all the most used components for Front-End Development created by lnardon

 [![NPM](https://img.shields.io/npm/v/nrd.js.svg)](https://www.npmjs.com/package/nrd.js) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-You can use this React Component Library to optimize your front-end development or even give it a more complete feel to your functional mockups.
+You can use this React Library to optimize your front-end development or even give it a more complete feel to your functional mockups.

 For now all the components have a minimalistic black/white style but in the future new designs will be created